andreaschrader/1stEDA_project/README.md

 This repository is my first repository for an EDA project.
 In the workflow and assignment (workflow.md, assignment.md), the project and tasks are outlined.
-The dataset is the well known "King County House Data" adn the task included selecting a stakeholder and finding, analysing and extracting information in the data in line with the stakeholders needs and requirements.
+The dataset is the well known "King County House Data" and the task included selecting a stakeholder and finding, analysing and extracting information in the data in line with the stakeholders needs and requirements.

 My specific project can be characterized as follows: